j127/auto_delete_cookies_for_privacy/CONTRIBUTING.md

 ## Project constraints worth knowing

 - The extension is Manifest V3, Chromium-only (Chrome, Brave, Chromium).
-Firefox support was deliberately removed — don't add browser detection or Firefox branches back.
+Firefox support was deliberately removed, because the original extension still works in Firefox.
 - The background script is a service worker: it can be killed at any idle moment and restarted on the next event.
 Never rely on module-level state surviving between events; use `chrome.storage.session` for state that must survive a restart within a browser session.
 Event listeners must be registered synchronously at the top level of `src/background.ts`.
 - Runtime enums live as plain `export enum` in `src/typings/enums.ts`.
 Never declare ambient `const enum`s in `.d.ts` files — Bun.build transpiles per-file and cannot inline them, which crashes at runtime while tests still pass.